dappnode/DAppNodeDocs/docs/user/install/iso.md

 ## Burn the ISO in a USB

-Burn the ISO to an USB stick.
+Burn the ISO to a USB stick.
 To do so we recommend using [Balena Etcher](https://www.balena.io/etcher/) for the OS with which you will prepare the USB to boot from your server and install Dappnode.

 :::danger
 If you trigger the installation in a machine containing data, all existing data will be erased.